eliaferrari/EventFinder/README.md

 3 - Follow the istruction on https://docs.geoserver.org for the installation and configuration of GeoServer (Java included)

-4 - Set the system enviroment variables for GEOSERVER_DATA_DIR as folder data_dir and for GEOSERVER_HOME as folder GEOSERVER
+4 - Set the system enviroment variables for GEOSERVER_DATA_DIR as folder 'data_dir' and for GEOSERVER_HOME as folder 'Geoserver' from the github project

 5 - Start the Database with the database manager (PgAdmin or similar) and start the GeoServer as istruction on website